elenaspb2019/kubernetes-migration/README.md

 Arguments:
 - `-p 8000:8000` - port mapping.
-- `exampleapp` - name of image.
+- `exampleapp` - the name of the image.

 Now your application is available on http://localhost:8000/.

 ## Deploying to Kubernetes <a name="kubernetes"></a>

-Learn how to deploy image to Kubernetes:
+Learn how to deploy an image to Kubernetes:
 - [Deploying to Kubernetes](https://docs.docker.com/get-started/part3/)